 Our research indicates that Rottweilers are very friendly with other pets.

-As a moderate-energy breed, a Rottweiler’s diet is crucial.
+As a moderate-energy breed, a Rottweiler’s diet is crucial, though this breed has a hearty appetite.
 A significant 58% of our community feeds their Rottweiler commercial dry kibble.
 For optimal health, Rottweilers should consume 2.5 to 3.5 cups of vet-recommended food daily to maintain a healthy weight of 95 to 135 lbs.
 Adjust the amount based on your Rottweiler’s sex, activity level, and age.

 Rottweilers are prone to joint problems such as arthritis, elbow dysplasia, degenerative issues, and osteosarcoma.
 According to our data, 56% of Rottweiler owners report these joint issues.
 Additionally, 26% report ear infections due to allergies, ear mites, or contact dermatitis.